NetherGamesMC/support/docs/cosmetic-crate-keys.md

 - Mage
 - Shulker
 - Pirate

 Please note that there are more capes available, which can only be obtained by acquiring certain levels, participating in events or being a staff member.
 These are not included in crate keys.

 ## Kill Sounds
-Kill sounds are played to all nearby players when you eliminate a player in a Minigame.
+Kill sounds are played to all nearby players when you eliminate a player in a game.

 The following kill sounds are available:
 - Orb Ding
 - Level Up Ding